playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 Please see https://github.com/playframework/play-ws and the [[2.6 migration guide|WSMigration26]] for more information.

 ## Custom BodyReadables and BodyWritables

+Play WS comes with rich type support for bodies in the form of [`play.api.libs.ws.WSBodyWritables`](api/scala/play/api/libs/ws/WSBodyWritables.html), which contains type classes for converting input such as `JsValue` or `XML` in the body of a `WSRequest` into a `ByteString` or `Source[ByteString, _]`, and  [`play.api.libs.ws.WSBodyReadables`](api/scala/play/api/libs/ws/WSBodyReadables.html), which aggregates type classes that read the body of a `WSResponse` from a `ByteString` or `Source[ByteString, _]` and return the appropriate type, such as `JsValue` or XML.
+These type classes are automatically in scope when you import the ws package, but you can also create custom types.
+This is especially useful if you want to use a custom library, i.e. you would like to stream XML through STaX API or use another JSON library such as Argonaut or Circe.

 ### Creating a Custom Readable